Alfresco/docs-alfresco/process-automation/latest/develop/index.md

 > **Note**: The custom field can be [included in a form]({% link process-automation/latest/model/forms.md %}#custom-form-widgets) before the custom interface has been deployed.

-## Cleanup historical data
+## Clean up historical data

-You can use the REST API or the Create Cleanup Job process from within the Admin App to cleanup your historical data.
+You can use the REST API or the Create cleanup job process from within the Admin App to clean up your historical data.

-### Cleanup using REST API
+### Clean up using REST API

 You can clean up historical data using the REST API by using specific keys as input paramaters.